 The goal of client appreciation events and user conferences is to forge a stronger bond with top-tier clients.
 The aim is to keep them as customers, and boost what they are spending with your organization by increasing adoption of your products and services.

 - Measures: Incremental $ value of business generated as a result of engagement through client appreciation events.

 Social Media Marketing Event:

-Some argue that measures like number of followers, re-tweets and size of network are accurate indicators of the success of social media marketing initiatives.
+Some argue that measures like the number of followers, re-tweets, and size of network are accurate indicators of success.
 This is a misconception.
-If there is no revenue generated, it is an online social event not social media marketing.
-For example, if one holds a series of Twitter chats and there are no leads generated and none of these leads are converted into business, the ROI is zero.
+If the event does not generate revenue, it is an online social event, not social media marketing.
+For example, if a series of Twitter chats doesn’t generate any leads or the conversion rate it 0%, the event ROI is zero.
 Read more on the ROI of Social Media.